Reactions to the takeover bid: Isla celebrates the result and the Spanish government shows "respect"

 Pimec speaks of "good news" for the business community, and Foment says that a "financial hub" like Sabadell is needed.

-The quickest to react was the Spanish government, which, through sources from the Ministry of Economy, headed by Carlos Cuerpo, expressed its "total respect for the decision of Banc Sabadell shareholders, who were responsible for assessing the transaction."
-These same sources highlighted "the impeccable performance of all supervisors and authorities involved in the process," such as the Bank of Spain, the National Commission of Markets and Competition (CNMC), and the National Securities Market Commission (CNMV).
-"We said it from the beginning: the takeover bid was a bad operation, with negative effects on employment, which aggravated banking concentration, made financing for small and medium-sized enterprises difficult, and increased financial exclusion," wrote the Second Vice President and Minister of Labor, Yolanda Díaz, in Bluesky.
+The quickest to respond on Thursday was the Spanish government, which, through sources from the Ministry of Economy, headed by Carlos Cuerpo, expressed its "total respect for the decision of the Banc Sabadell shareholders, who were responsible for assessing the transaction."
+These same sources highlighted "the impeccable performance of all the supervisors and authorities involved in the process," such as the Bank of Spain, the National Commission of Markets and Competition (CNMC), and the National Securities Market Commission (CNMV).

 Business celebration

-For its part, Foment del Treball (Treble Development Agency) also gave a "very positive" assessment of BBVA's failure.
-The Catalan employers' association stated that "Catalonia needs a financial hub like Sabadell" and that "its survival will facilitate its return to leading the Spanish economy."
+For its part, Foment del Treball also gave a "very positive" assessment of BBVA's failure.
+The Catalan employers' association has stated that "Catalonia needs a financial hub like Sabadell" and that "its survival will facilitate its return to leading the Spanish economy."
 For the Barcelona Chamber of Commerce, the rejection of the takeover bid is "great news."
-Sources from the chamber highlighted in the ACN the "collective effort of the Catalan business associations, which have largely united to help convey the positioning of the economic and financial world."
+Sources from the chamber have highlighted in the ACN the "collective effort of the Catalan business associations, which have largely united to help convey the positioning of the economic and financial world."

 ERC and Junts call for greater ties with Catalonia

-Former Catalan president and Junts leader Carles Puigdemont celebrated the outcome of the takeover bid in a tweet to X, in which he described the operation as "an attempt to destroy Catalonia's banking system."
-For his part, the president of ERC, Oriol Junqueras, said that the failure of the takeover bid "is good news for Catalonia."
-Both pro-independence leaders agreed on giving Banc Sabadell some homework.
+The two pro-independence leaders agreed on giving Banc Sabadell some homework.
 "Now it is even more important that Sabadell strengthen its ties with Catalonia's economic and social system.
 It is the best prevention against future takeover temptations," said Puigdemont.
 Junqueras echoed the sentiment: "We cannot miss the opportunities that arise, also for society as a whole.
 So be it."
 For Comuns, the failure of the takeover bid is good news because "it would have further aggravated the banking concentration."